 The Tree Museum commemorates Nicky and the six young deer lives lost in in the first months of 2020.
 For approximately eight years, Nicky endured the many dangers and hardships brought on by the degradation of her island forest home.
 She is the Tree Museum's muse and through her gentle presence, she exposed the reality of the precariousness of her and her family's life and the impact of suburbanization on the (dubious) survival of her and other animal kind.
 Nicky, you sure were one smart sister.
 May you and your offspring rest in peace.

 The idea of the Tree Museum would not have been possible without the many and varied conversations and art projects that inform its inquiry.
-A special thanks to Street Road Artists' Space and an ongoing art and research project called Clouded Title developed in collaboration with Emily Artinian, artist and founder of Street Road; Citizen Artist News: Clouded Title, an art intervention developed in dialogue with Earl Claxton Jr. (Elder, Tsawout First Nation); The Aesthetics of Trees, Fish and Deer, an art-research project in collaboration with the artist Doug LaFortune and his wife Kathy (Tsawout First Nation), funded by the Canada Council for the Arts.
+A very special thanks to Rob YELḰÁTŦE Clifford and his UBC and UVIC Law students, who I was fortunate to join, on ĆELÁṈENEȽ: A Field Course in the Re-emergence of W̱SÁNEĆ Law, 2021; Street Road Artists' Space and an ongoing art and research project called Clouded Title developed in collaboration with Emily Artinian, artist and founder of Street Road; Citizen Artist News: Clouded Title, an art intervention developed in dialogue with Earl Claxton Jr. (Elder, Tsawout First Nation); The Aesthetics of Trees, Fish and Deer, an art-research project in collaboration with the artist Doug LaFortune and his wife Kathy (Tsawout First Nation), funded by the Canada Council for the Arts.
 Special thanks to Earl Claxton Jr., Seliliya (Belinda) Claxton (Tsawout First Nation) and settlers Debra Auchterlonie and Denise Holland who particpated in workshops on Pender Island and Goldstream National Park; Citizen Artist News: Kinship, an art intervention in the form of a newspaper developed in collaboration with Doug and Kathy LaFortune.
 Special thanks to Robert Clifford, Mavis Underwood (Elected Member of Tsawout Band Council), Earl Claxton Jr. and Denise Holland (co-editor); Paddle For LEL¸TOS, a short educational film produced for the 2018 paddle-rally in support of Tsawout First Nation’s request to the Provincial government for the return of reserve lands, produced by Karin Kunzo, Adiba Muzaffar, F.D.
 Plessner, in dialogue with Mavis Underwood, Aaron Sam, Willard Pelkey, Robert Clifford, May and Skip Sam, Earl Claxton Jr., Belinda Claxton, Grace Blackwood; Shumka Centre, Art Apprenticeship Scheme: thank you to the Shumka Centre for sponsoring Itamar Sitbon to facilitate the realization of the Tree Museum in all its digital and online forms.